koyo-jakanees/urban-memory/rustacean/mslearn_rust.md

 Patience Patience!!
 Rust requires bit of theoretical knowledge before you start writing productive Rust Code.

 An open-source, systems programming language that helps write faster, more reliable software.
 It offers control over low-level details like memory usage in combination with high-level concepts like iterations and interfaces.

+It useful for both low-level and high-level types of develoment `rustup` tool used to set up a development environment in rust `rustc` used to write and compile rust programs `cargo` start new project template, build and run rust programs

 Rust Pros offers.